SAP-samples/cap-cds-hands-on/exercises/01/README.md

 tells us where file is.

-👉 Open the file and add the following records to it:
+👉 Open the file and add the following records to it, after the header line:

 ```csv
 1,Chai,39